-If the hoist does not run in either direction then the problem is either lack of power to the control socket or pendant, lack of sufficient power to the motor, or hoist brake malfunction or motor failure.
+If the hoist does not run in either direction then the problem is either lack of power to the crane receiver, lack of sufficient power to the motor, or hoist brake malfunction or motor failure.

-If the contactor clicks when the switch is activated then the control socket is getting power.
+If the contactor clicks when the switch is activated, then it is getting power.